 The SUMIFS function adds numbers from a range based on one or more matching conditions.
-It lets you sum data that meets all the criteria you provide.
+This guide explains how SUMIFS works and includes practical examples you can use immediately.

-WHEN TO USE IT
+WHEN TO USE SUMIFS

-• You want a cleaner alternative to manual filtering or helper columns
+• Avoid manual filtering or helper columns

 Tip: Make sure your sum_range and all criteria_range values are the same size.